LLNL/shroud/docs/input.rst

 ..
 With the `decl` field, deref only applies to the Fortran wrapper.
    Must be added to a `bind.X.decl` to apply to other languages.

+.. function pointers meta[deref] for both the +external and +funptr.

 dimension
 ^^^^^^^^^